sgl-project/ome/CONTRIBUTING.md

 5. Include a detailed description of the changes in the pull request.
    Explain why you made the changes you did.

+### PR Template

+It is required to classify your PR and make the commit message concise and useful.
+Prefix the PR title appropriately to indicate the type of change.
+Please use one of the following:

+`[Bugfix]` for bug fixes.

+`[Core]` for core controller changes.
+This includes build, version upgrade, changes across all controllers.

+`[API]` for all OME API changes'

+`[Helm]` for changes related to helm charts.

+`[Docs]` for changes related to documentation.

+`[CI/Tests]` for unittests and integration tests.

+`[Misc]` for PRs that do not fit the above categories.
+Please use this sparingly.

+Open source community also recommends to keep the commit message title within 52 chars and each line in message content within 72 chars.

 ### Code Reviews

 All submissions, including submissions by project members, require a code review.